Christian pacifism: Christian pacifist denominations

 The first conscientious objector in the modern sense was a Quaker in 1815.
 Some Quakers had originally served in Cromwell's New Model Army before the peace testimony of Friends was issued after the restoration of the British monarchy in 1660.
 A number of Christian denominations have taken pacifist positions institutionally, including the Quakers and Mennonites.

 The term "historical peace churches" refers to three churches—the Church of the Brethren, the Mennonites and the Quakers—who took part in the first peace church conference, in Kansas in 1935, and who have worked together to represent the view of Christian pacifism.
 Of these, both Mennonites and the Schwarzenau Brethren are Anabaptist Churches.

 Anabaptist churches

 Traditionally, Anabaptists hold firmly to their beliefs in nonviolence.
-Many of these churches continue to advocate nonviolence, including the Anabaptist traditions of the Mennonites, the Amish, the Hutterites, the Schwarzenau Brethren (such as the Old Order River Brethren), the River Brethren (such as the Brethren in Christ), the Apostolic Christian Church, and the Bruderhof Communities.
+Many of these churches continue to advocate nonviolence, including the Anabaptist traditions of the Mennonites, the Amish, the Hutterites, the Schwarzenau Brethren, the River Brethren (such as the Old Order River Brethren and Brethren in Christ), the Apostolic Christian Church, and the Bruderhof Communities.